wifinigel/sbc_network_probe/Probe_base_image_build(Neo3).md

 7. During this initial login, you will be prompted to provide:
     a.
 New root password
     b. optionally configure your locale
     c.
-Create an "every day" user account that should be used to administer the probe
+Create an "every day" user account that should be used to administer the probe (e.g. dockeruser)

+8. Create a Linux group for docker and add your everyday user to the group.
+This ensures that docker commands can be executed by your everyday users and avoid using the root user for executing docker commands:
+    ```
+    sudo groupadd docker
+    sudo usermod -aG docker dockeruser
+    ```

 8. Drop the SSH session and establish a new session using the new username.